MicrosoftDocs/azure-devops-docs/docs/pipelines/process/container-phases.md

 - Use a YAML pipeline.
 Classic pipelines do not support container jobs.
 - Use a hosted Windows or Ubuntu agent.
 Only `windows-*` and `ubuntu-*` agents support running containers.
 The `macos-*` agents don't support running containers.
-- Your agent must be set up for container jobs.
+- Your agent is set up for container jobs.
     - Windows and Linux agents must have Docker installed, and need permission to access the Docker daemon.
     - Containers aren't supported when the agent is already running inside a container.
 You can't have nested containers.